reduxjs/redux-toolkit/docs/api/getDefaultMiddleware.md

 - [`redux-immutable-state-invariant`](https://github.com/leoasis/redux-immutable-state-invariant): deeply compares
   state values for mutations.
 It can detect mutations in reducers during a dispatch, and also mutations that occur between dispatches (such as in a component or a selector).
-When a mutation is detect, it will throw an error and indicate the key path for where the mutated value was detected in the state tree.
+When a mutation is detected, it will throw an error and indicate the key path for where the mutated value was detected in the state tree.
 - `serializable-state-invariant-middleware`: a custom middleware created specifically for use in Redux Toolkit.
 Similar in concept to `redux-immutable-state-invariant`, but deeply checks your state tree and your actions for non-serializable values